CFP: The Routledge History of the Senses

 The first group will complete larger historiographical essays of 10,000 words.
 We are specifically currently looking for authors to write on sight, sound, taste, and other sensory worlds.
 Authors interested in writing one of these chapters should be able to create a succinct reading of a wide range of interdisciplinary material focused on understanding considerably long historical trajectories of the senses.

 The second group of authors will complete shorter essays that offer brief historiographical entries and an opportunity to promote their own research.
 Each of these smaller, 6,000 word, essays includes a topic of the author’s choosing after consultation with the editors, and a brief historiographical background for that topic.

+As well, we continue to entertain other topic proposals for shorter essays.
 Examples include focused subjects underneath the guiding sections of: Gender, Sexuality, and the Senses; Religion, Faith, Spiritualism; Race, Racism, Ethnicity, and the Senses; Class, Social Spaces, and the Senses; Governance, Law, Power, and the Senses; Remembrance, Reclamation, Re-enactment and Reconstruction; Science, Medicine, and the Senses; Media, Technology, and the Senses; Emotions and the Senses; Military and Diplomacy.
 As a global history we are seeking authors from a wide range of regions who can provide historical case studies that also illustrate historiographies of Sensory Studies.